 The blocks for the structure are large sandstone and fit together without the need for mortar.
 There are three levels to the temple.
 It is possible to climb to the top, which we did, for a remarkable view.

 Raised sandstone carvings with dancing ladies fill some of the walls.
 Others depict mythological stories and histories of conquests.
-The art is not stylized, each person is depicted with its own features.
+The art is not stylized, each person is depicted with his/her own features.

 There were other sites well worth visiting including Angor Thom, which is also extremely large and impressive.
 It has numerous temples and the remains of a palace with its terrace and swimming pools.